Commander244/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results in neurology
+A publication on my results in Neurology

 ## Abstract